jjnewman/NapStop/README.md

 [NapStop live in action](https://www.youtube.com/watch?v=rC8bOD7lQbo)

 This was a "Makerthon" 3 day project with a team of four.
-Yes, I did star in the video but I also made a significant contribution to the back-end code development (a far more enjoyable experience...).
+Yes, I did star in the video but I also made a significant contribution to the back-end code development (a far less uncomfortable experience...).

 [![Code Climate](https://codeclimate.com/github/jjnewman/NapStop/badges/gpa.svg)](https://codeclimate.com/github/jjnewman/NapStop)